LukeShively/hey-pair-programming/README.md

 # hey-pair-programming
 Pair programming assistant powered by EvaDB.
+Please add hey.py to your project directory and call it to ask a question or make a request!

 # Requirements
 Must have Python >=3.8 downloaded.